RustMagazine/rustmagazine/pages/faq.md

 ## Does the author get paid?

-Although we are a non-profit community magazine and do not pay our authors, we deeply appreciate and value their contributions.
-We recognize the time and effort that goes into creating high-quality content, and we are grateful for the opportunity to feature the work of talented Rustaceans in our magazine.
+Since Rust Magainze is a non-profit publication, we rely on sponsorship to pay our authors.
+Visit the [Sponsor us](/sponsor) page to learn more.

 ## What is the license of the content in Rust Magazine?